mwiatrzyk/pydio/README.rst

 2) From test PyPI (official + development releases)::

     $ pip install -i https://test.pypi.org/simple/ PyDio

-    This is where you will find development versions.

 3) Directly from source code repository (for not yet released versions)::